 - There is a strong culture of self-publishing which existed many years before blogging

-- Many Russians still celebrate Name Day’s and follow traditional naming conventions
+- Many Russians still celebrate Name Days and follow traditional naming conventions

 Most Russians are strongly patriotic and take great pride in being able to withstand harsher environmental, social and political situations than others would be able to cope with.
 It generally takes a long time to build a relationship of trust, which is one of the reasons why Russians value sincerity and patience.

 Due to their politically tumultuous heritage, there is a strong culture of what the Russians call Samizdat.
-The tendency to self-publish, developed during Soviet times and re-asserted itself with the decrease in press freedom and popularity of blogging in the early 2000s, when the blog scene started to become extremely politically focused.
+The tendency to self-publish developed during Soviet times and re-asserted itself with the decrease in press freedom and popularity of blogging in the early 2000s, when the blog scene started to become extremely politically focused.

-Maintaining your ties within the community is so important that Russians have a word – svyasi – which refers to the need to have influential friends or connections that can help you make your way in life.
-This is one of the reasons that Odnoklassniki is so popular: Russians see it as very important to maintain school friendships.
+Maintaining ties within the community is so central to the culture that Russians have a word – svyasi – which refers to the need to have influential friends or connections that can help you make your way in life.
+This is one of the reasons that Odnoklassniki is so popular: Russians consider it very important to maintain school friendships.

-Name Days (the day dedicated to the saint that an individual was named after) used to be seen as more important than birthdays in Russia, but now birthdays are given more prominence.
-Yet the day is still marked by people, with cards, parties and gifts.
+Name Days (the day dedicated to the saint that an individual was named after) used to be seen as more important than birthdays in Russia, but now birthdays are generally given more prominence.
+However, Name Days are still marked by families and friends with cards, parties and gifts.